su-keerthi/5_Bit_Carry_Lookahead_Adder/README.md

 Addition is a fundamental operation in digital circuits.
 A ripple-carry adder computes each carry only after the previous stage resolves, making it inherently sequential and introducing significant propagation delay.
 This project implements a 5-bit **Carry Look-Ahead Adder**, which computes all carry bits directly from the input bits using **generate (G)** and **propagate (P)** signals, avoiding the ripple delay and enabling much faster computation.

-The design is carried through the full flow: transistor-level static CMOS gate design and simulation in **ngspice**, TSPC flip-flop synchronization at the input/output boundaries, full-custom layout in **MAGIC**, pre- and post-layout SPICE verification, and a final **Verilog** implementation deployed on FPGA.
+The design is carried through the full flow: transistor-level static CMOS gate design and simulation in **ngspice**, TSPC flip-flop synchronization at the input/output boundaries, full-custom layout in **MAGIC**, pre- and post-layout SPICE verification, and a final **Verilog** implementation

-## Why a Carry Look-Ahead Adder?
+Propagate: Pi = Ai ⊕ Bi

-For each bit position, two signals are defined:
+Generate: Gi = Ai · Bi